 The length of the upwelling season (LUSI) is determined by the date of the STI until the date of the CUI maximum.
 This length of upwelling season indicates how long the upwelling favorable conditions persisted over the year.
-Over the past 5 years, LUSI showed a neutral trend at 39° while showing a declining trend at 45° (Figure OC22).
+Over the past 5 years, LUSI has been highly variable at 39° while showing a declining trend at 45°N (Figure OC22).
+For 2013 vs 2012, the length of the upwelling season was longer at the southern station, and similar at the northern station.
+This supports the evidence that 2013 was in general a stronger year of upwelling, although the intensification seems to have been greater in the southern portions of the current.

-OC22.
-The Length of the Upwelling Season Index (LUSI) calculated yearly from 1967 -2012 at a.
-39°N and b.
-45°N.
+Figure OC 22.
+The Length of the Upwelling Season Index (LUSI) calculated yearly from 1967-2013 at 45°N and 39°N. The LUSI at 33°N is not included because there is not an extended downwelling phase during a year at this latitude.